ShaswatGhimire/logistic-regression-fromScratch/README.md

 Dogs vs Cats binary classifier...
 A logistic regression built from scratch

 This repository has two independently working files ...
-(You just need to run logisticregression file for this project) imagesdatatocsv -  this file converts all the images inside directory to image array using PIL and converts it to np array
+(You just need to run logisticregression file to run the project) imagesdatatocsv -  this file converts all the images inside directory to image array using PIL and converts it to np array
                   and hence stores in a csv file using pandas logistic regression - this is the main file which loads the images into array and then perform logistic regression in that...